-Michael placed his hand on his friend's shoulder and, leaning closer, looked strraight into Daniel's eyes.
+Lenny placed his hand on his friend's shoulder and, leaning closer, looked straight into Daniel's eyes.

 “Dan, you were great man.
-Whether they appriciate it or not, you were great and your songs are great,” he said soflty but firmly.
+Whether they appreciate it or not, you were great and your songs are great,” he said softly but firmly.

 Daniel offered him a weak half-smile.

 “Thanks mate, you've always been there for me.
 But you are my friend, and you are very biased.
 You would have cheered if I'd sung a Beyonce song!”